hungovercoders-blog/datagriff/dataGriff/_posts/2022-12-21-react-basic/2022-12-21-react-basic.md

 author: dataGriff
 ---

 With the festive season upon us I have been more hungover than coder recently...
-However I was able to do this [quick react course](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gZD-Tvwfod2gaISzfRiP9d) by [NetNinja](https://www.youtube.com/@NetNinja) and can now show you how to start updating beers in a simple single page app!
+However I was able to do this [quick react course](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gZD-Tvwfod2gaISzfRiP9d) by [NetNinja](https://www.youtube.com/@NetNinja) and can now show you how to start creating beers in a simple single page app!

 - [PreRequisites](#prerequisites)
 - [Codebase End State](#codebase-end-state)